Death on the Nile (2022 film): Marketing

 Disney spent $18 million on television commercials promoting the film by the time it premiered in theaters.
 Social media analytic RelishMix said the film had a social media reach of 217.9 million interactions, "at social norms for a campaign that began 18 months ago in August 2020 and wrestled with Covid re-dates and other headline news, such as Armie Hammer."
 Deadline Hollywood said Disney's marketing campaign was "anchored on a socially media quiet Gadot, who was more active during Red Notice."

 Home media

-The film released digitally on March 29, 2022, and on Blu-ray, DVD, and Ultra HD Blu-ray on April 5 by 20th Century Studios Home Entertainment.
+Death on the Nile released digitally on March 29, 2022, and on Blu-ray, DVD, and Ultra HD Blu-ray on April 5 by 20th Century Studios Home Entertainment.
+The film was later released on Hulu and Netflix.

+The film ranked No. 6 on both the iTunes and Vudu charts for the week ending April 4, 2022.
+It debuted at No. 5 on the NPD VideoScan First Alert chart and No. 4 on the Blu-ray Disc chart for the week ending April 9, 2022.
+Of its total unit sales, 56% were in HD formats, with 45% from regular Blu-ray and 11% from 4K Ultra HD.
+Death on the Nile ranked No. 5 on the iTunes chart, No. 8 on the Google Play chart, and No. 10 on the Vudu chart for the week ending April 11, 2022.